 - Fill out a lost-animal profile for the shelter (A good photo is a big help!)

 - Advertise in the "Lost" column of the classifieds (online or newspaper) and check the "Found" classifieds daily.

 - Distribute lost-pet fliers within at least a ten-block radius of your home, and distribute them to people within a three-block radius.

 - View a list of found animals currently at our shelter.

 Palo Alto Animal Services holds stray animals for a minimum for 7 days to let their owners find them.
 Other shelters may not hold stray pets as long, and we encourage you to check local shelters daily.
-If a pet is wearing ID or have a microchip, we will attempt to contact the owner.
-In fact, if the Animal Control officers pick up a lost pet with some sort of identification, they will attempt to return the pet to its owner, if their owner is home.
-Remember, that if you don't keep your address and phone number current on the ID tag, license registration, or microchip company, we might not be able to reach you.
-Keep this information up to date!
+If a pet is wearing an ID or has a microchip, we will attempt to contact the owner.
+If an Animal Control Officer picks up a lost pet with some sort of identification, they will attempt to return the pet to its owner, so it's important that you keep this information up to date!
 A rabies tag is not a reliable way to track a pet's owner, so please don't rely on it.
-See Licensing and identification.
+For more information, please visit our Licensing and identification page.

 Pet pass away?
 We are very sorry for your loss, and understand the passing of a loved pet is hard.
 We offer several types of disposal services including cremation regardless of residency.
-Also, if you have a pet licensed with us, please notify our office as soon as possible so we can amend our records!
+If you have a pet licensed with us, please notify our office as soon as possible so we can amend our records.
 We will be sending you renewal notices, and failure update us in a timely manner may result in a citation.
 Call us at 650-496-5971 for assistance.